 Books And Beans

 This is a small, cute little cafe on Belmont Street.
 Not only can you get food and coffee, but you can also buy books, art and other things.
-It’s one of the places that supports local writers/artists etc. and generally has a nice relaxed vibe.
+It’s one of the places that support local writers/artists etc. and generally has a nice relaxed vibe.
 On top of that, they recently got free wifi installed – so you can go have a coffee and do your work at the same time.

 If you’re near Union Square this place is definitely worth a visit.
 Situated across from Union Square, it’s dog and child friendly and has a good selection of craft beers/coffee.
 Their menu tends to be quite experimental, often experimenting with vegan and vegetarian foods.
 Although it can get pretty busy at the weekend, it’s generally a nice, relaxed place where you can sit and have a decent conversation or get on with some work.